kapilt/mongoqueue/readme.txt

 Changes
 =======

+0.6.0 - Feb 4th, 2013 - Isolate passed in data from metadata in Job.
 0.5.2 - Dec 9th, 2012 - Fix for regression in sort parameters from pymongo 2.4
 0.5.1 - Dec 2nd, 2012 - Packaging fix for readme data file.